xmos/lib_mic_array_board_support/README.rst

 Features
 ........

-The Microphone array library has the following features:
+The microphone array board support library has the following features:

   * button and led interface